code-dispenser/Eventor/ReadMe.md

 private async Task SomeEventHandler(SomeEvent theEvent, CancellationToken cancellationToken){\...\};
 ```
 **Note:** Events are created by deriving from the **EventBase** abstract class.
 When you subscribe to receive events, you will be returned an **'EventSubscription'**.
 This subscription can be used to stop receiving events by calling its **'Dispose'** method.
 Eventor uses weak-referenced delegates.
 Once either the dispose method is called or the event subscription has gone out of scope, the underlying delegate handler will be removed from the managed invocation list.

+**Note:** For Blazor WebAssembly when using **'AddScoped'** / **'InstancePerLifetimeScope'** or **'AddSingleton'** / **'SingleInstance'** ensure that you call the **'Dispose'** method on any event subscriptions when you are finished with them.
+It is recommended to implement the IDisposable or IAsyncDisposable interface and add the calls to any event subscriptions dispose methods there.
+You can however call the dispose method earlier if required, and calling the dispose method multiple times has no side effects.

 A client and/or component can then raise an event using the **'Publish'** method, all subscribers and/or associated IOC registered event handlers will then be notified:

 ```